 ABOUT THE ORGANIZATION

 Over the past 25 years, those values have led Heron to challenge what we perceived as broken conventions in philanthropy.
 The foundation began making general operating grants when restricted grants were the norm.
-Heron is committed to investing in alignment with its mission when others expected it to focus exclusively on our financial returns.
+Heron committed to investing in alignment with its mission when others expected it to focus exclusively on financial returns.
 And Heron constantly works with partners to leverage different tools (financial and non-financial alike) in service to mission.

 ABOUT THE POSITION